aquova/chip8-book/src/instr.md

 ### 00EE - Return from Subroutine

 We haven't yet spoken about subroutines (aka functions) and how they work.
-Entering into a subroutine works in the same way as just a plain jump; we move the PC to the specified address and resume execution from there.
+Entering into a subroutine works in the same way as a plain jump; we move the PC to the specified address and resume execution from there.
 Unlike a jump, a subroutine is expected to complete at some point, and we will need to return back to the point where we entered.
 This is where our stack comes in.
 When we enter a subroutine, we simply push our address onto the stack, run the routine's code, and when we're ready to return we pop that value off our stack and execute from that point again.
 A stack also allows us to maintain return addresses for nested subroutines while ensuring they are returned in the correct order.

 ```rust
 match (digit1, digit2, digit3, digit4) {